 There are things you have to personally go through yourself before really understanding.
 This was one of them.
 To be honest, I haven’t calculated exactly how much take it takes for me to write one blog post because I rarely sit down and write for 3 hours straight.
 I squeeze time to work on my blog whenever I can so it’s hard to keep track of time.

 There’s always something to do on your blog.
 My plate is basically full all the time.
 As I try to take stuff off my plate, more piles on.
 Also, life gets in the way.
 Yeah, yeah.
 It sounds like an excuse but it’s totally true.
 You might have plans to do all these blog-related things in one day but end up barely doing anything.
 There have been multiple things I’ve been putting off doing.
 Learning about SEO Jumpstart was one of them but I’m finally starting to pick things up.

 If you’re creating your blog for yourself only and want to blog whenever you feel like it, then maybe it won’t take up that much of your time.
 However, I want to give it my all when it comes to my blog.
 It’s essentially like an unpaid part-time job but I’m prepared to tackle everything that comes along with it.

 4) Results will come naturally

 This is another one of the blogger misconceptions that I believed was real.
 Results do come naturally to some extent but don’t sit around waiting for your blog to explode.
 You’re going to have to wait for a LONG time and even then, it’s not guaranteed that many people will see your website.
-To accelerate the process, I would highly recommend finding different ways to get traffic.
-I talked about it in my last post about how I made a mistake not to promote my blog earlier.
+To accelerate the process, I would highly recommend finding different ways to get traffic like working on SEO-friendly articles.
+I talked about it in my last post about how I made a mistake in not promoting my blog earlier.

 The lesson is to be active, not passive.
 You’ll get faster results.